MarekCze/bikr-client/memory-bank/developmentPlan.md

   - React Navigation for routing
   - Feature-based folder structure

-- **Backend**:
+- **Backend Interaction**:
-  - Supabase for authentication, database, storage
-  - Postgrest API for data access
+  - Client interacts with a backend API (likely Supabase-based) for authentication, data persistence, and storage.
-  - Realtime subscriptions for live features
+  - Utilizes API endpoints for data access.
-  - Edge Functions for custom business logic
+  - Leverages real-time features provided by the backend.
-  - Storage buckets for media management
+  - Interacts with backend storage for media uploads/downloads.

-- **Design Patterns**:
+- **Client-Side Design Patterns**:
-  - Repository pattern for data access
+  - Repository pattern for abstracting data access (interacting with API client)
   - Command pattern for business operations
   - Observer pattern for event handling
   - Strategy pattern for varying behaviors